 That doesn’t mean their work lacks flourish.
-It does – but you have to look closely to find it.
-“It’s a combination of minimalism and alpine-inspired – the palette is pretty clean, but there’s also a blackened version,” van Wyen says.
+It does – but you have to look closely to get it.
+“It’s a combination of minimalism and alpine-inspired – the palette is pretty clean, but there’s also a blackened version,” he says.
 “When you get closer you see some interesting details that reflect art, culture, and our own family history.”

 And every piece of functional, comfortable seating they produce is made to order.
 “Some individuals want a certain color and we can do that,” he says.
 “We’re service-oriented – our pieces are not mass produced and shipped out.”

-Still, their prices are reasonable – positioned at the lower end of the luxury market.
+Still, their prices are reasonable – and positioned at the lower end of the luxury market.

 Which, for a solid piece of handmade furniture just waiting to be handed down, is a bargain.